aslilac/lun/lun/spec/Overview.md

 Each core has a bank of 8 general purpose registers, as well as a couple of internal registers.
 The general purpose registers are called a, b, c, d, e, f, x, and y.
-The internal registers are call l, u, and n.
+The internal registers are called l, u, and n.

 -   l: exec pointer
 -   u: flags and stuff